 Now that I am retired, I spend a lot of time writing.
 Articles, and have now started on my novel.
 And I travel light.

-Here is the kit I keep in my pocket - the TV remote is just there to five you an example of sizes.
+Here is the kit I keep in my pocket - the TV remote is just there to show you an example of sizes.

 Here is what it looks like all open and ready to type.

 I do have a notebook which I use at home, an Entroware Apollo (Entroware is the UK's best dedicated supplier of Linux powered Desktops and Laptops) which was expensive but I use it as a smaller version of those big and clumsy desktops.

 It amuses me when I am writing in my local watering place seeing everyone typing on their Notebooks, or frantically using the tiny mobile keypads on their phone and I use this!